jhawaritvik/LawAI/README.md

 # Law AI - RAG System for Legal Documents

 This project implements a Retrieval-Augmented Generation (RAG) pipeline to answer questions about the Constitution of India.
-It uses LlamaParse for document parsing, a Hugging Face model for embeddings, Supabase (Postgres with pgvector) for vector storage, and Google's Gemini for generating answers.
+It uses LlamaParse for document parsing, a Hugging Face model for embeddings, Supabase (Postgres with pgvector) for vector storage, and Groq-hosted Llama models for generating answers.

 ## Project Workflow